splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

 # OAuth Support

 UCC allows you to add Auth support in the configuration page.

+UCC supports two types of authentication:

+- Basic Authentication
+- OAuth2.0 Authentication

+The OAuth2.0 authentication is supported in two ways:

-In UCC, OAuth2.0 of the Authorization Code Flow `grant` type is used by default.
+- Authorization Code Flow - interactive mode, with `grant_type=authorization_code`.
+It is used by specifying `oauth` in the `auth_type` field.
-Also, the Client Credentials `grant` is supported by specifying `oauth_client_credentials`.
+- Client Credentials Flow - non-interactive mode, with `grant_type=client_credentials`.
+It is used by specifying `oauth_client_credentials` in the `auth_type` field.

-It only supports the standard parameters specified in [RFC6749](https://www.rfc-editor.org/rfc/rfc6749) for obtaining an authorization code.
+More information about the OAuth2.0 authentication can be found in the [OAuth2.0 RFC6749](https://www.rfc-editor.org/rfc/rfc6749).

-Auth can be used inside the entity tag.
+OAuth can be used inside the entity tag.
 Use `type: "oauth"` in the entity list and specify the `options` next to the `type: "oauth"`.

 ### Properties